bigfinfrank/gametweaks/bo3.md

 - `G:\SteamLibrary\steamapps\common\Call of Duty Black Ops III\players\bindings_0.cfg`
 - `G:\SteamLibrary\steamapps\common\Call of Duty Black Ops III\players\bindings_1.cfg`

+then mark them as read only (right click -> properties -> read-only)

 ## T7patch (RCE, remote crash, A.B.C error and FPS bug fixes ([steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2924410249))

-"A new and improved community patch for a large list of Black Ops III exploits.", can be found in this repo: https://github.com/shiversoftdev/t7patch
+"A new and improved community patch for a large list of Black Ops III exploits.", can be found in this repo: https://github.com/shiversoftdev/t7patch.

 ## missing assets/errors in custom maps that should otherwise be there